-Paris is a city hemmed in stunning architecture, history, museums and art.
-If you love food same as me then you will enjoy traditional french cuisine from pastry to snails.:-)
+Paris is a city surrounded by stunning architecture, history, museums and art.
+If you love the food same as me then you will enjoy a traditional french cuisine from croissants, souffle, quiche, cheese to snails and off course french wine.
+The pastry is so fresh and tasty.

 What can be shocking in Paris?

 Trocadero is one of my most favourite part of Paris.
 Why?
-Nearby is a magnificent view of the Eiffel tower with fountain which is stunning in the morning, sunset and also evening.
+Nearby is a magnificent view of the Eiffel Tower with a fountain which is stunning in the morning, sunset and also evening!

-If you are staying in a Paris for a short time and live further from Trocadero then I would recommend you to check it for the sunset and stay there until dark to see the Eiffel tower with incredible night light and sparkling show.
+If you are staying in Paris for a short time and live further from Trocadero then I would recommend you to check it for the sunset and stay there until dark.
+That way you can see the Eiffel Tower with an incredible night light and sparkling show!
+In the evening the Eiffel Tower will not only lighten up but also every hour or so there will be sparkling lights coming through the Tower.
+It is magnificent.

 Arch de Triomphe